johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-14-react-usesearchparamsstate/index.md

 This is a great mechanism for persisting state both locally and in a shareable way.

 A significant benefit of this approach is that it doesn't require posting to the server.
-It's just using browser APIs like the History API.
+It's just using browser APIs like the URLSearchParams API.
 Changing a query string parameter happens entirely locally and instantaneously.

 ## The `useSearchParamsState` hook

-What the `useSearchParams` hook doesn't do, is maintain other query parameters.
+What the `useSearchParams` hook doesn't do, is maintain other query string or search parameters.

-If you are maintaining multiple pieces of state in your application, that will likely mean multiple query string parameters.
+If you are maintaining multiple pieces of state in your application, that will likely mean multiple query string or search parameters.
 What would be quite useful, is a hook which allows us the update state *without* losing other state.
 Furthermore, it would be great if we didn't have to first acquire the `searchParams` object and then manipulate it.
 It's time for our `useSearchParamsState` hook:

 ```ts
 import { useSearchParams } from "react-router-dom";